Two Pilots™ Home | Navigation | Site map | Products | Download | Order | Support | Contact us | For Publishers | OEM

 Ordinal Type

 Ordinal type tags can contain only predetermined values.
-For example, if you want to change the LightSource field on Cloudy weather, first find (in the Metadata.txt file or here) the number that corresponds to the Cloudy weather value, which is 10.
-Then,
+For example, if you want to change the LightSource field on Cloudy weather, first find here the number that corresponds to the Cloudy weather value, which is 10.
+Then, execute the following from the command line:

 Other Commands